Worldwide Photographic Journeys

 The feeders sit at the edge of a grove of the largest cecropia trees on our tour and it is worth searching their lush foliage for beautiful birds like the aracaris and oropendolas roosting in the umbrella-like leaf structures of these trees.
 Complementing the botanical wonderland of the lodge grounds is numerous varieties of ginger flowers which attract the resident hummingbirds.

 One of the unique highlights of our lodge is an active frog pool.
-There are never two nights the same at this pool and each evening we will head out and go ‘frogging’ where we will try to spot wild Red-eyed Frogs, Masked Tree Frog, American Bull Frog and even Vine Snakes.
+There are never two nights the same at this pool and each evening we will head out and go ‘frogging’ where we will try to spot wild Red-eyed Tree Frogs, Masked Tree Frog, American Bull Frog and even Vine Snakes.

 This incredible landscape is truly the crowning glory of our stunningly diverse wildlife photography tour in this forest wonderland that is Costa Rica.